Ocanath/dartt-protocol/docs/DARTT_SYNC.md

 1. What is 'base' in the dartt_sync_t struct? why pass the controller as an argument as well as a separate pointer to it in dartt_sync_t? (it's so you can point to specific regions of the controller rather than the whole controller struct)

 1. In CAN/CAN FD, you have to set the txbuf and rxbuf sizes to 8 for sync to work properly - it automatically sets the message size in integers, and for FD can above 8 the domain of possible message lengths is not positive integers (it's a LUT).
 For standard can this should be a non-issue

+1. Clarify blocking_rx_read_callback expected behavior - should it return a *payload* message (all overhead removed), rather than the raw payload? or should it just return the raw frame? (it should return the raw frame)